 Stir the batter with a wooden spoon until just combined (lots of lumps are fine).
 Don’t overmix!

-Rest the batter for 5 minutes.
+Rest the batter for at least 5 minutes.
 It should feel almost like yeast bread dough when it’s done.
 Don’t stir after it’s done resting or else you’ll deflate the air bubbles!

 Cook the pancakes.
 Heat some coconut oil in a nonstick pan over medium heat.
 You’ll know it’s hot enough when a small sprinkle of water sizzles in the pan.